cockpit-project/cockpit/doc/authentication.md

 # Limits

-Like ```sshd``` cockpit can be configured to limit the number of concurrent login attempts allowed.
-This is done by adding a ```MaxStartups``` option to the ```WebService``` section of your cockpit configuration.
+Cockpit can be configured to limit the number of concurrent login processes.
+See cockpit.conf for more details.
+This will affect how many custom authentication processes can be launched.
-Additional connections will be dropped until authentication succeeds or the connections are closed.
-See the man page for cockpit.conf for more details.
-By default the limit is set to 10.

 Environment Variables
 ================================